 Gracie Hart is queer

 Now everything makes total sense.
-Every time I watched Miss Congeniality in my youth, or watched it more recently and yes, it holds up I’ve thought to myself, Gracie Hart is far and away a queer woman.
-After 18 years of speculation, I finally know for sure that the suit-wearing, swagger-walking, gender-bending, pugnacious, muscular agent was as queer as I knew her to be.
+Every time I watched Miss Congeniality in my youth or watched it more recently, it holds up.
+I’ve thought to myself “Gracie Hart is far and away a queer woman.”
+After 18 years of speculation, I knew the suit-wearing, swagger-walking, pugnacious, muscular agent was as gay as I knew her.

 If the character was inspired by a MoC lesbian woman, then entire movie is an allegory for queerness.
 And I felt it in my bones.
 As a tomboyish kid, I wholly identified with Gracie’s struggle to present more masculine or identify with “boyish” things.
 How viscerally uncomfortable she felt when being forced to dress more typically “girly.”

 Which other movies that give us gay vibes will come on record about being written for queer people?
 Next, we want the stars of Bring It On to confirm that these are also canonically queer movies.

 Welcome to the Lesbian Cinematic Universe, Miss Congeniality.

 With an increase in positive trans representation in media in recent years, the question is: what next?
 Tyler DiChiara has the answer.

 If Mattel is trying to replicate the success of Greta Gerwig’s Barbie, they might have to try just a little bit harder.